Visit our Sister Sites:

 Corn is at it's best when the kernels have just filled out.
 It is best to pick corn just before eating.
 If you need to store it, harvest corn in the morning when it is at it's peak sweetness.Pick ears when the silk has dried and and turned a dark brown.

 Corn stalks are the second harvest.
-Let them dry and cut them off at the base for use in fall decorations.
+Let them dry in your garden.
+Cut the the stalks off at the base, for use in fall decorations.

 Insects, Pests, and Disease: